![]() |

 Bass solo starts out a bit shaky, and a bit in the wrong key.
 But otherwise, a solid rendition.

-_Denial_ and _Everythings___Gone___Green_ follow.
+Denial and Everythings__Gone___Green_ follow.

 Then follows a fourteen-and-a-half workout called Hurt to close things out.